neethugirija/iOSProjects/README.md

 MKMApview to display the location on map

 2. Products: JSON Parsing + displaying on TableView + Core Data Integration.
-A detail view of each product, and option to modify and delete.
+A detail view of each product, and option to add, modify and delete.
 Uses: JSON Serialization, URLSession, CoreData CoreData to add, modify and delete